azral1962/min-book/docs/manual.typ

 = Description

 Generate complete and complex books, without any annoying new commands or syntax, just good old pure Typst.
-All the magic occurs in initialization: you set it with the right options, and the package will manage all formatting and structuring all by itself --- as it should be.
+This package works by manipulating the standard Typst elements, adapting them to the needs of a book structure.
+All of this is managed behind the scenes, so that nothing changes in the Typst code itself.

-While it makes it possible to play with some complex book structures like _parts_ and _chapters_, and creative numbering, this package comes with a lot of ready-to-go defaults; so its really up to you to customize it your way or ride along the defaults and just start writing: both ways are possible and encouraged.
+While it is possible to play with complex structures, such as parts and chapters and creative numbering, this package comes with several ready to use default values; so its really up to you to customize it your way or ride along the defaults and just start writing: both ways are possible and encouraged.

 This manual will be updated only when new versions break or modify something;
 otherwise, it will be valid to all newer versions starting by the one documented